-10.01 If this policy conflicts with any policy, rule or regulation at the university including procedures and policies found in the Faculty Handbook, the grievance and appeals policy in the Staff Handbook, or the Code of Student Conduct, this discrimination and harassment prohibition policy shall take precedence.
+10.01 If this policy conflicts with any policy, rule, or regulation at the university including procedures and policies found in the Faculty Handbook, the grievance and appeals policy in the Staff Handbook, or the Code of Student Conduct, this discrimination prohibition policy shall take precedence.

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Chief Diversity Officer and Director of Equity and Access; senior reviewer of this UPPS
+Chief Diversity Officer and Director, Equity and Access; senior reviewer of this UPPS